eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 Role/Name       | Contact                                                                                                                           | Expectations
 ----------------|-----------------------------------------------------------------------------------------------------------------------------------| -----------
-Member Company  | A company that participates in the Catena-X ecosystem (use-cases and data sharing).                                         | Participate in the overal value proposition/stream provided by Catena-X.
+Member Company  | A company that participates in the Catena-X ecosystem (use-cases and data sharing).                                         | Participate in the overall value proposition/stream provided by Catena-X.
 Company Admin   | A person that manages a single member companies integration into the dataspace on behalf of his employer.                   | Manage and monitor the proper integration and function of a member company within the Catena-X ecosystem.
 Company User    | A person that acts within the provided functionality of Catena-X on behalf of his employer (that is a member company)       | Execute various permitted tasks on behalf of a member company the user is assigned to.